India's Bishnoi 'tree Huggers' Renew Conservation Fight | 🌎 LatestLY

-"Multiple protests, legal proceedings and appeals to politicians later, we can only see our struggle growing without an end in sight," he told DW.
+"Multiple protests, legal proceedings and appeals to politicians later, we can only see our struggle growing without an end in sight," Bhawad said.

 Protecting the 'tree of life'